repasscloud/lunavpn-www/app/content/english/pages/faq.md

 ### Flexible Subscription Plans at LunaVPN

+LunaVPN offers a variety of subscription plans to cater to your needs:

+- **30-Day Plan**: Perfect for short-term use.
+- **180-Day Plan**: Ideal for those who want a longer commitment.
+- **1-Year Plan**: The best value for extended protection.

+You have the freedom to choose the plan that aligns with your requirements.
+We understand that circumstances may change, and we want to ensure you have control over your LunaVPN experience.

+#### Cancellation Policy

+If you ever need to cancel your subscription, we have a dedicated [Cancellation Policy](/cancellation-policy/ "LunaVPN Cancellation Policy") in place to provide you with all the necessary information.

+#### Cancellation Steps

-LunaVPN offers a variety of subscription plans, including 30-day, 180-day, and 1-year options.
-You can select the plan that aligns with your requirements.
-Should you opt to cancel your subscription before its completion, reach out to us, and we'll provide a prorated refund based on the remaining days of your plan.
-We value flexibility and want to ensure you have complete control over your LunaVPN experience.
+To make the cancellation process as seamless as possible, we've outlined the [steps to cancel your subscription](/detailed-cancellation-instructions/ "LunaVPN Cancellation Instructions") on a dedicated page.
+If you decide to cancel before your plan's completion, don't hesitate to reach out to us.
+We're here to assist you and provide a prorated refund based on the remaining days of your plan.

+At LunaVPN, we value flexibility and want to ensure you have a hassle-free experience throughout your subscription journey.

 ### What's Included in Your LunaVPN Subscription?